Learn how Hasanah works.

 Is Hasanah good for first-time donors?

-Hasanah can be good for first-time donors who want a manageable way to start giving, as long as they are comfortable with bank linking and recurring donation mechanics.
+Hasanah can help first-time donors start small with spare-change giving if they are comfortable with bank linking and recurring donations.

 Open page